Keneseth Israel (Louisville, Kentucky)

-Keneseth Israel is a Conservative synagogue in Louisville, Kentucky.
+Keneseth Israel is a Conservative synagogue located at 2531 Taylorsville Road, Louisville, Kentucky, in the United States.
 The congregation's original synagogue building was constructed in Louisville in 1928.
 It was designed by Joseph & Joseph and was listed on the National Register of Historic Places.
 The original synagogue building suffered extensive damage in a fire in 2021 and after a structural assessment, was demolished.

 History

-The congregation was founded in 1882 as an Orthodox congregation, B'nai Jacob, and merged with another orthodox congregation, Beth HaMedrash HaGadol in 1927 to create congregation Keneseth Israel.
-In 1928 the congregation had a synagogue built at 232–236 East Jacob Street in Louisville.
+The congregation was founded in 1882 as an Orthodox congregation, B'nai Jacob, and merged with another Orthodox congregation, Beth HaMedrash HaGadol in 1927 to create congregation Keneseth Israel.
+In 1928, the congregation had a synagogue built at 232–236 East Jacob Street in Louisville.
 The congregation moved to its current home in 1964.

 The earliest building was a former church.
 In 1901, the congregation, then B'nai Israel, dedicated a new building on the site of the former church building at 432 E. Jefferson Street.
-The building has twin towers with pyramid-form roofs and was strongly stripped in red-and-white in the Moorish Revival style then fashionable for synagogues.
+The building has twin towers with pyramid-form roofs and was striped in red-and-white in the Moorish Revival style then fashionable for synagogues.

 For most of its history, Keneseth Israel was an Orthodox synagogue affiliated with the Union of Orthodox Jewish Congregations of America.
-In 1994, its members voted to affiliate with the United Synagogue of Conservative Judaism, leaving Anshei Sfard as the only remaining Orthodox-affiliate congregation in Louisville.
+In 1994, its members voted to affiliate with the United Synagogue of Conservative Judaism.